dsl-logo

 Negative gearing tax benefits

-Negative gearing allows you to claim a net rental loss against other taxable income, such as your salary, business income, or rental income from other properties.
+Negatively gearing an eligible property allows you to claim a net rental loss against other taxable income, such as your salary, business income, or rental income from other properties.
 If your other income is not enough to offset the loss from your rental property, you can carry forward your loss to the following income year, according to the ATO.

 How to calculate negative gearing tax savings